 For one night only, the Weston Library is replacing books with a living library of researchers!

 - Take out a researcher on loan from the Living Library and chat about their fascinating work.

 - Indulge your competitive streak in the Games Café with research-inspired games.

-- Join our debate on perhaps the biggest question of all: is love real?
+- Join our debate on perhaps the biggest question of all: what is love?

-- Cast your vote as researchers fight to survive the live final of I’m a Researcher, Get Me Out of Here!
+Plus you can cast your vote as researchers fight to survive the live final of I’m a Researcher, Get Me Out of Here! - booking essential, tickets £4.

 Get your quiz on!